cmu-sei/juneberry/juneberry/documentation/vignettes/Replicating_a_Classic_Machine_Learning_Result_with_Juneberry.md

 dependency graph of your experiment.

 Broadly speaking, the experiment runner starts by training all the experiment models using `jb_train`.
-Next, the runner uses `jb_evaluate_data` to evaluate each model using the datasets listed in the `tests` section of the experiment.
+Next, the runner uses `jb_evaluate` to evaluate each model using the datasets listed in the `tests` section of the experiment.
 Finally, the runner will construct the desired reports.
 In this case, `jb_summary_report` will produce a markdown file summarizing the training and evaluation information produced during the experiment.